 Tooth spacers are dental devices which are designed to maintain arch space in the case of tooth loss.
 Primarily used in the orthodontic treatment of children, tooth spacers prevent permanent teeth from erupting out of position or from being blocked.
 As such, since tooth spacers work to prevent rather than to correct dental problems, they are classified as preventive devices.
 But, for missing tooth restoration, dental implants can be your best solution.
 If you’re curious on how much dental implants cost, you might wanna consult your dentist.
+Good Choice Dental in Burwood can help you fix your dental issues, contact their clinic today.

 Types of Tooth Spacer for Missing Tooth Treatment